MrGiddy/monty/README.md

     * The top element of the stack contains the result
     * The stack is one element shorter
 * If the top element of the stack is 0, print the error message L\<line_number\>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE

+### 9. comments
+Every good language comes with the capability of commenting.
+When the first non-space character of a line is #, treat this line as a comment (don’t do anything).